+A student may take an official Leave of Absence for up to two calendar years (four academic sessions) if faced with health, family, professional, financial, or other concerns that interfere with their studies.
+A student must apply for a Leave of Absence using the form provided or from the Brethren Academy website and follow all aspects of the Leave of Absence policy.
+Leave time granted may not total more than two calendar years/four academic sessions per TRIM / EFSM student.

-- In order to continue in active status, students in a certificate-level ministry training program must complete at least one course or one learning unit each year.
-If they are unable to take courses or complete learning units during a given year they must consult with their district TRIM coordinator or EFSM supervising pastor or SeBAH cohort coordinator, and the BAML program coordinator and request a leave of absence.
-A leave of absence is approved for up to two sessions at a time with a maximum of four consecutive sessions. - The BAML may at its discretion, grant leave of absence status for professional or personal reasons.
-Leave of absence status includes the following arrangements, privileges, and fees: - 1.
-Will continue to receive communications form the BAML office, such as newsletters, course brochures and other announcements via email - 2.
-District fees and routine BAML processes apply during the LoA year.
-Student and Congregational fees will be waived during the LoA year.
+The BAML may, at its discretion, grant leave of absence status for professional or personal reasons.
+Leave of absence status includes the following arrangements, privileges, and fees:

+- 1. Will continue to receive communications from the Brethren Academy office, such as newsletters, course brochures, and other announcements via email. - 2.
+District fees and routine Brethren Academy processes apply during the Leave of Absence year.
+However, Student and Congregational fees will be waived during the Leave of Absence year.